 It is a great idea as this always attracts many people.
 You could even spend a whole day at the shopping centre and never get bored.
 There is always something being organised.

-Museums in Calabria
+Museums in Calabria also on rainy days

 What better way is there than to spend your time in a museum on a rainy day.
 Most museums are open all year round in Calabria, however, you need to check this.
 Smaller museums only open at the weekends whereas others will have limited times.
 You can be sure about the larger museums such as the National Museum of Reggio Calabria being open during the week and weekends.